skyels1/TypeLearner/README.md

 ## Plans for the future of this project

-- I hope to eventually have a long list of practicing sentences to test on so that the content doesnt go dry
+- [x] I hope to eventually have a long list of practicing sentences to test on so that the content doesnt go dry

-- possibly add randomizer to it so that its just random letters and such for more practice
+- [o] possibly add randomizer to it so that its just random letters and such for more practice

-- most importantly I plan to add code examples to this to practice typing real code instead of just sentences ie more practical for my usage
+- [o] most importantly I plan to add code examples to this to practice typing real code instead of just sentences ie more practical for my usage

 ## Status

-This project is a work in progress and is far from completion
+This project is a work in progress and is far from completion. steady progress is made, though unoptimal there is still a lot of progress.